 The social revolution that began in the 1960s, swept away absolute moral standards.
 It also dismantled respect for authority, divine and human, so that the trivialisation of all things quickly became the norm.
 Many churches have gradually aligned themselves to the secular tide by extreme informality and entertainment-style worship.
 Is music morally neutral?
 Do musical forms convey a distinctive message?
 To address such issues we welcomed Dr John Makujina, Professor of Biblical Studies at Erskine College, Due West, South Carolina, author of the acclaimed work, Measuring the Music.
 His approach to the aims and claims of the contemporary worship scene was exceptionally thoughtful and challenging.

 In the light of the considerably increased public outreach of Jehovah’s Witnesses and Mormons, and the vulnerability of people from nominal Christian backgrounds, we heard practical counsel from a leading writer and speaker on these movements in the USA, David A Reed.
 Once a Jehovah’s Witness elder, he is author of Jehovah’s Witnesses Answered Verse by Verse, and a companion volume on interacting with Mormons.

 Afternoon Interval Sessions

-Our popular Afternoon Interval Sessions will hear Pastor Antoine Skaff, Pastor of Badaro Baptist Church, Beirut, Lebanon, speaking on churches in the Middle East, and Pastor James Zenker, Pastor of Beeches Road Baptist Chapel, Blackheath, West Midlands, on Sunday School ministry.
+During our popular Afternoon Interval Sessions we heard Pastor Antoine Skaff, Pastor of Badaro Baptist Church, Beirut, Lebanon, speaking on churches in the Middle East, and Pastor James Zenker, Pastor of Beeches Road Baptist Chapel, Blackheath, West Midlands, on Sunday School ministry.